-If equipped, the emergency stop switch is on the steering handle.
+A combination emergency stop switch and key switch is a feature of Evinrude/Johnson prewired remote controls and all Evinrude/Johnson control wiring kits.
 Use of the emergency stop feature is highly recommended on all boats.

-Connect the clip to the emergency stop switch.
+Connect the clip to the emergency stop/key switch.
 Snap the lanyard to a secure place on the operator's clothing or life vest - not where it might tear away instead of activating the stop switch.
 Disconnecting the clip and lanyard will stop the engine and prevent the boat from becoming a runaway if the driver moves beyond the range of the lanyard.
 If the lanyard is too long, it can be shortened by knotting or looping it.
-DO NOT cut or retie the lanyard.
+DO NOT cut and retie the lanyard.
+In an emergency situation, the engine can be started without the clip in place.
+Follow the normal starting procedure.
+Reinstall a clip as soon as possible.